YaelBenShalom/Recycler-Baxter/README.md

 **[MoveIt!
 Robots](https://github.com/ros-planning/moveit_robots)** - Motion planning library.
 It contains [baxter_moveit_config](https://github.com/ros-planning/moveit_robots/tree/kinetic-devel/baxter/baxter_moveit_config) package which is required for the operation of this project.

 **JTAS** - Joint Trajectory Action Server.
-Enables executing complex trajectories using software built-in to Baxter
+Enables executing complex trajectories using software built-in to Baxter.

 ### Machine Learning Perception Pipeline
 In order to make the package compatible with the machine learning perception pipeline suggested in my [Objects Recognition and Classification](https://github.com/YaelBenShalom/Objects-Recognition-and-Classification) project, I added an adjusted recycle node (`recycle_ML.py`) and an adjusted baxter_move launch file (`baxter_move_ML.launch`).<br>
-To launch the package with the new detection method, follow the instructions on the Objects Recognition and Classification package (download the dataset, create and train the model, etc) and launch the `baxter_move_ML.launch` launchfile.
+To launch the package with the new detection method, follow the instructions on the Objects Recognition and Classification package (download the dataset, create and train the model, etc) and launch the `baxter_move_ML.launch` launch file.

 ![Sorting with Machine Learning](https://github.com/YaelBenShalom/Recycler-Baxter/blob/master/videos/Baxter_sorting_ML.gif)

-### Physical Equipment:
+## Physical Equipment
 1. Baxter Rethink robot
 2. Realsense D435i depth camera
 3. Table